Ugrashravas/paniniprotocol/docs/unicity-history.md

 $$\frac{3+\log_2{(2^{26})^{81}}}{0.7\log_2{81}} \approx 475.225$$

 And sure enough, we crossed these distances as well.
+(Of course, this formula is also faulty as it does not account properly for the phoneme classes arbitrarily chosen by YD.
+His 48 is not a magic number, and there are a lot many more ways of choosing upto pairs of two phonemes to populate his phoneme classes.)

 ## The Second Revision